-My painting allows me to go someplace new, to places I’ve never been.
-This level of discovery in daily life is a rare gift.
-When my work flows, I’m at the crossroads where calm meets control, nature meets knowledge and tension meets euphoria.
+My studio painting allows me to explore places I’ve never been.
+This level of discovery in daily life is a rare and rewarding in every regard.
+I describe it as the crossroads where calm meets control, nature meets knowledge and tension meets euphoria.

 making the work

 My mind and studio are filled with inspiration from nature.
 I take thousands of photographs that become part of my visual memory and also collect found objects like bones, seed pods and driftwood that find a home in my studio and my work.